Cancer Research UK logo.

 Drug side effects

-If you get a fever while you are having an infusion of a drug through a drip your nurse might need to stop or slow down the infusion.
+If you get a fever while you are having a drug through a drip your nurse might need to stop or slow down the infusion.
 It will depend on how you react to the drug.
-Drugs affect people in different ways and not all people having these drugs will develop a fever.
+Drugs affect people in different ways and not all people will develop a fever.

 Blood or blood products

 You might have a reaction to a blood or blood product transfusion.
 The first sign is often fever and shivering.
-It happens because the donated blood or blood product contains cells and antibodies from the donor's immune system.
+It happens because the donated blood or blood products contain cells and antibodies from the donor's immune system.
 Your body can react to these cells because they are different to your own cells.

 Doctors try to lower the risk of transfusion reactions for patients most at risk.
 For example, if you're having a blood transfusion, they can irradiate the blood before transfusing it.
 Your nurse or doctor will explain more about this if you have irradiated blood.